Rees Foundation Grant Making Policy & Procedures

 2. Priorities for support

 The number of applications which can be supported by The Rees Foundation Charity is, by necessity, limited to the amount of funds available for distribution in line with the Charity’s general reserves policy.
-The Board of Trustees will set-aside an annual budget for grant giving which will be reviewed at least annually to ensure appropriate allocation of resources.
+The Board of Trustees will set-aside an annual budget for grant giving which will be reviewed at least annually to ensure appropriate allocation.

-In awarding grants, the Trustees will apply the following principles:
+In considering grant applications, the Trustees will apply the following principles:

-3.1 Applications from any geographical area within the UK are eligible for consideration.
+3.1 Applications from any geographical area within the UK are eligible for consideration providing the applicant can evidence that they have resided in the UK for a minimum of 3 years.

 4.1 The Charity does not accept applications for grants from organisations.